buggysofts-com/BottomSheetMenu/README.md

     }
 }
 ```

-#### Finally add this dependency to your app/module level build.gradle file
+Finally, add this dependency to your app/module level build.gradle file
 ```
 ...